shadow9owo/xtHUNT/docs/CodeDocs.md

 SaveSystem :
 - globalvars.cpp (namespace DATA)
 - (SaveInventoryJson,LoadInventoryJson)
 - Save , Load

 Debugging :

-- %exefile% --debug
+- %exefile% --debug <br>
 - (runs in debug mode src in main.cpp)

 Rendering :
 - Render.cpp

-notes when the games started yes a camera is defined but there is no real purpose for it
+notes when the games started yes a camera <br>
+is defined but there is no real purpose for it

 except scaling up to screenres